 More than ever, CMMS/EAM vendors need you, their clients, to succeed.
 Many have identified room for improvement and are focusing their efforts on four key areas: industry specialization, implementation, integration and functionality.
 The changes they wrought have prompted us to revise and expand the Plant Services CMMS/EAM Software Review, our detailed hands-on comparison of current offerings.

 Enterprise asset management (EAM) software is a powerful tool for those responsible for maximizing the value of industrial assets as well as those who perform maintenance work on those assets.
 But often, EAM software falls short of delivering all of the benefits it could.
 Why is this?
-In this Special Report we take a look at what it take a look at how to get the most out of Enterprise Asset Management (EAM) Software, successful enterprise asset management on an international scale and several implementations of real-world operational efficiency strategies.
+In this Special Report we take a look at how to get the most out of Enterprise Asset Management (EAM) Software, successful enterprise asset management on an international scale and several implementations of real-world operational efficiency strategies.